 At the same time, however, they are extremely sensitive due to a sophisticated articular neurological system.
 Over- or incorrect loading immediately causes a decrease in performance, joint and radiating pain and loss of strength.

 But if the load is too low, the joints also become ill.
 Moderate but above all correct loading is necessary to keep joints healthy.

 Joint restrictions, however slight, immediately lead to compensatory motor activity, usually in the spine.
 This affects its active stability and can cause back pain.

 PhysioNovo builds the load on a joint taking into account its physiological load capacity in accordance with the biomechanical properties of the joint.
 In this way, motor performance can be safely improved, sore muscles rarely develop and pain in the joints and limbs is relieved.

 PhysioNovo is based on the articular-neurological system of subchondral bone, ligaments and joint capsules and takes into account the functional relationships between bones, joints, muscles and fascia.

 In addition to the mobile shoulder and hip joints, there are also the slightly mobile sacroiliac (SI), scapulo-thoracic (ST) and vertebra-discal joints.
-These joints play an important role in back pain because of their biomechanical structure and their functionally close connection with the large joints.
+These joints play an important role in back pain due to their biomechanical structure and their functionally close connection to the large joints.